longndt/react-course/lesson1-setup/slide/lesson1.md

 **Think of TypeScript as:**

 - JavaScript with better error checking and development tools
-- Your safety net for large applications and final year projects
+- Your safety net for large applications and complex projects
 - A way to write more maintainable, professional code

 **Benefits for Academic and Professional Development:**